Awards and Recognition

 2015 Caring Like Karen Award Recipient

 The Caring Like Karen Fund was established at the Community Foundation of West Chester/Liberty in memory of the ultimate caregiver, Karen Mason, who lost her battle with pancreatic cancer in 2012.
 Her definition of a good day was when the person in her care was waited upon, cared for and smiling.
-In Karen's honor, the Caring Like Karen Fund presents an annual awards to caregivers who emulate Karen's love and patience for those in their care.
-Sheree Young, RNC, HEAL Program Coordinator at Atrium Medical Center was one of six recipients for the 2015 award.
+In Karen's honor, the Caring Like Karen Fund presents an annual award to caregivers who emulate Karen's love and patience for those in their care.
+Sheree Young, RNC, HEAL program coordinator at Atrium Medical Center, was one of six recipients for the 2015 award.

 Ohio Diversity Council 2014 Most Powerful and Influential Women

-2014 Ohio Hospital Association Health Care Worker of the Year Finalist
+Ohio Hospital Association Health Care Worker of the Year Finalists

-The Albert E. Dyckes Health Care Worker of the Year Award is given each year to one Ohio caregiver who personifies a leader who gives back o the community, routinely goes beyond the call of duty and has overcome odds to succeed.
-Shobha Patel, BS, CNMT, was recognized as a finalist for the award, which is the highest honor awarded by the Ohio Hospital Association.
+The Albert E. Dyckes Health Care Worker of the Year Award is given each year to one Ohio caregiver who personifies a leader who gives back to the community, routinely goes beyond the call of duty and has overcome odds to succeed.
+In 2014, Shobha Patel, BS, CNMT, was recognized as a finalist for the award.
+Also, nominated in 2016 was Dr. David Miller, Atrium's chief of surgery.
+Which is the highest honor awarded by the Ohio Hospital Association.

 The Joint Commission Accreditation